cessor/substitute/README.md

 ==========

 A friendly substitute for python mocking frameworks [*](http://nsubstitute.github.io/).

-A custom framework that helps you replace the dependent-on components of a class when you are writing unit tests.
+It helps you replace the dependent-on components of a class when you are writing unit tests.
 It provides what others call Mocks or Stubs.
-It is loosely based on [NSubstitute](http://nsubstitute.github.io/), my favorite substitution framework for .NET
+It is loosely based on [NSubstitute](http://nsubstitute.github.io/), my favorite substitution framework for .NET.

 ## Creating a substitute...
 To use a substitute in your tests simply create it like this: